greglund/fitantid/README.md

 - From your command prompt or terminal window, simply type fitantid <.fit file>

 ## Building from source
-This project requires gcc and has been tested on Windows, OS X and Ubuntu.
-Mingw is required for the Windows buid.
+This project Makefile requires gcc and has been tested on Windows, OS X and Ubuntu.
 It should work on any other Unix as well.
+Mingw or Cygwin is required for the Windows build.

 This project requires the FIT SDK, available from http://www.thisisant.com/resources/fit.
 Due to license restrictions, you will need to agree to the licence for the FIT SDK, and acquire the source on your own accord.